Financial Planning incorporating changing family needs through investment, retirement and estate planning

-At the same time Margaret had just retired from teaching and started her Teachers Pension.
-However she also had a stakeholder pension and an additional voluntary contribution scheme and wanted to maximise the benefits from these, based on achieving a target net income.
-On questioning about her health she disclosed a back injury and so we looked at enhanced annuities, securing 9% extra pension income for life, with a 14 year income guarantee from transferring her AVC pension.
-We agreed to defer her stakeholder pension to the next tax year so that she would not pay higher rate tax on any additional income.
+At the same time, Anne had just retired from teaching and started her teacher’s pension.
+However, she also had a stakeholder pension and an additional voluntary contribution scheme.
+Anne had a target net income in mind and wanted to maximise the benefits of her stakeholder and additional voluntary pensions to help her achieve her aim.
+When Simon asked about Anne’s health, she disclosed a back injury and so Simon suggested looking at enhanced annuities.
+This gained her 9% extra pension income for life, with a 14-year income guarantee.
+Anne decided to defer her stakeholder pension to the next tax year to limit her income tax position.

-In Summer 2016 we transferred her stakeholder pension to a modern flexible drawdown pension.
-This enabled her to start an income equal to her anticipated state pension, which only becomes payable at age 66 in 2020.
-At that point she intends to stop her flexible income and leave the pension plan to grow, for the ultimate benefit of her grandchildren.
+In summer 2016, Anne’s stakeholder pension was transferred to a modern, flexible, drawdown pension.
+This enabled her to start an income equal to her expected state pension, which is payable at age 66.
+At that point, she intends to stop her flexible income and leave the pension plan to grow, for the benefit of her grandchildren.
+By thinking carefully about what she wanted to achieve, Anne was able to make choices confidently.
+Not only did this mean the pension fulfilled Anne’s lifestyle in the here and now, it would also work for her long-term goal of providing for her grandchildren.

-We review their investments and cashflow planning each year.
-At present we are reviewing the charges and performance of their discretionary fund manager.
+Simon reviews Anne and David’s investments and cashflow planning each year.
+At present, the charges and performance of their discretionary fund manager are under review.
 The aim is to simplify and de-risk their investments whilst keeping a close eye on tax and charges.

 The value of your investment can go down as well as up and you may not get back the full amount you invested.
 Past performance is not a reliable indicator of future performance.
 Investing in shares should be regarded as a long-term investment and should fit in with your overall attitude to risk and financial circumstances.